Skip to main content

 • Keep your product list honest: stocks and ETFs only, or options too.

-• If you are new, start with the platform that makes disciplined investing easier, not more exciting.
+• If you are new, I would start with the platform that makes disciplined investing easier, not more exciting.

 FIRE Rule for Global Broker Decisions